vccolombo/vccolombo.github.io/index.md

 I'm currently a 5th-year computer engineering student at the Federal University of São Carlos, Brazil.

-You can check my projects on the [projects page](/projects/).
+You can check my personal projects on the [projects page](/projects/).

 ## Previous work experiences

 - **Instituto de Pesquisas Eldorado** - Summer Intern
   I participated in Eldorado's 2020 summer internship program as my first work experience.
 There I implemented a web interface to help to manage an internal application.
 I also had the opportunity to work on an Android app, solving a UI-blocking issue leading to a 10x performance increase in a screen.

 ## Education